transformerjnm/facebook-clone/style-guide.md

 - Semicolons are required
 - Use Let and Const for variables and not Var
 - Css classnames Use Camel Case naming convention
+- All functions must be declared in es6